 If physical fitness (or getting out into nature) is your thing, why not find a walking group in your area?
 It’s easy to either find groups like this on Facebook or start your own!
 I’m sure there are at least one or two; if not, why not start one?

 Nothing brings people together better than being part of a group with like-minded people!

 Join the Gym

 Whether your thing is yoga or aerobics, weight lifting, or swimming, the gym is a great place to meet new people.
-There are so many gyms these days that have a higher population of older adults which makes it a great place to meet interesting people and form new friendships.
+There are so many gyms these days with a higher population of older adults, making it a great place to meet interesting people and form new friendships.

 People in fitness clubs tend to be happier and friendlier for some reason.
 Maybe exercise brings people together in a different way.